yeoman/yeoman.io/README.md

 ## Attention

 If you want to create an issue about something of Yeoman's website you are in the right place!
-But if the problem is with Yeoman's source code, please visit [this repository](https://github.com/yeoman/yeoman).
+But if the problem is with Yeoman's source code, please visit [the yeoman/yeoman repository](https://github.com/yeoman/yeoman).

 ## Getting started